 How Do I Know Which Class Is Right For Me?

 Read the descriptions below for Participant Fitness Levels to find your category.
 Once you find your category, then continue reading to see what classes are recommended for you.
-Levels are also included on small group descriptions for each class.
-Not all individuals should participate in small group training.
+Please note that small group training is not appropriate for everyone.

 You are new to exercise, especially strength training.
 You struggle performing squats, lunges and push-ups with proper form or you’re not sure what those exercises even are.
 You used to exercise, but have some injuries and haven’t worked out since you completed rehabilitation with your physical therapist.